stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 issueNumber: 52
 ---

+## Introduction

-The library [Styled Components](https://styled-components.com/) is one of a number of CSS-in-JS solutions for styling Web apps.
-I have previously been a big fan of [CSS Modules](https://github.com/css-modules/css-modules) but, having used Styled Components on a recent project, I am now a convert.
-I have found some rough edges along the way so I thought I would post about how I have improved my Styled Components usage, including usage with TypeScript.
+The library [Styled Components](https://styled-components.com/) is one of many CSS-in-JS solutions for styling Web apps.
+I have been a big fan of [CSS Modules](https://github.com/css-modules/css-modules) but, having used Styled Components on a recent project, I am a convert.
+I have found some rough edges so I thought I would post about how I have improved my Styled Components usage.

 ## Theming

 A key feature of Styled Components is that [it supports theming](https://styled-components.com/docs/advanced#theming).
-I believe it makes sense to base your theme's shape around the [System UI Theme Specification](https://system-ui.com/theme/) so that the result will be compatible with any Styled Components-based libraries that use it too.
-For example, both [Styled System](https://styled-system.com/theme-specification/) and [XStyled System](https://xstyled.dev/docs/theme-specification/) follow that specification.
+It makes sense to base your theme's shape around the [System UI Theme Specification](https://system-ui.com/theme/).
+Your theme will be compatible with any Styled Components-based library that uses it.
+For example, both [Styled System](https://styled-system.com/theme-specification/) and [XStyled System](https://xstyled.dev/docs/theme-specification/) follow the specification.

-The specification details a set of theme object keys for your theme.
+The specification defines a set of key/value pairs for the theme.
 Example keys are `space`, `fontSizes`, and `colors`.
-You have to decide what the value for each key will be, although the specification offers guidance here.
-Generally your choice for a value is for it to be an array, an object, or an array with aliases:
+You need to decide what the type of each value will be.
+Generally your choice is for a value to be an array, an object, or an array with aliases:

 ```js
 // space as an array: